NewmanJustice/RepoUpdater/README.md

      }
    ]
    ```
+2. When you run the app, it will list all `.json` files in the `Repos` folder and prompt you to select one.
-2. Run the app in your terminal.
-It will prompt for authentication if needed and update each repository as configured.
+3. The app will prompt for authentication if needed and update each repository as configured.
-3. At the end, a summary of errors (if any) and a completion message will be displayed.
+4. At the end, a summary of errors (if any) and a completion message will be displayed.

 ## Notes
 - The app will overwrite local changes by hard resetting to the remote branch.